sagemathinc/cocalc/src/dev/project/README.md

 ## Information

 Type `./info.py` to get the URL where you can reach your own running copy of SMC.
 This is accessible precisely to collaborators on your project and **nobody** else.

+## Running all servers at once with tmux

+If you want, you can start several different services at once

+    ./tmux-start-all

+to create a single tmux session with each of the servers running.

 ## Important -- shared ports